luizafcamerini/luizafcamerini/README.md

 ### Hi there 👋 & Welcome to my GitHub 🐙

 My name is Luíza Camerini, I'm Brazilian and I was born and raised in Rio.
 I'm a Computer Science undergraduate at PUC-Rio (Pontifical Catholic University of Rio de Janeiro).
+I have experience in multiple programming languages such as...

+- Python
+- C
+- Java
+- React.js
+- SQL

-I have experience in multiple programming languages such as Python, C, Java, React.js and SQL, which I learned all in university and in multiple technology internships.
+...which I learned all in university and in multiple technology internships.

 In regards to professional experiences, I got to code ETL scripts for a medical records relational database for indigenous people in Brazil, an recomendation algorithm for an online supermarket app, a Front-End interface for a sales analytics app, and many more web and database related systems.
 (You can check all about my previous works [right here!](https://www.linkedin.com/in/luizacamerini))